maybeflush/Extent-of-Chemical-Reaction/README.md

 	       >}
 		   => "1","2"...  the id of the specie
-		   => then you enter the formula as describe in chempy => "R" or "P" stand for Reactif & Produit
+		   => then you enter the formula as describe in chempy => "R" or "P" stands for Reactif & Produit
 		   => then the stoechiometric ratio as integer
 		   => finally the inital amount of substance and so on